dortania/OpenCore-Install-Guide/extras/legacy.md

 To start, you need the following:

 * BootInstall.command
-* Install source(MacOS Journaled + GUID, size of USb depends on the version of macOS.
-16GB recommended for catalina)
+* Install source(MacOS Journaled + GUID, size of USB depends on the version of macOS.
+16GB recommended for Catalina)

 ![BootInstall Location](/images/extras/legacy-md/download.png)